realpython/materials/pivot_tables/README.md

-These materials supplement the RealPython tutorial [How to Create a Pivot Table With pandas](https://realpython.com/how-to-pandas-pivot-table/)
+These downloads contain three files for use with the RealPython tutorial [How To Create A Pivot Table With Pandas](https://realpython.com/how-to-pandas-pivot-table/).

-The files available are:

-code_downloads.ipynb  - Contains the code used in the tutorial. solutions.ipynb - Contains solutions to each of the exercises. sales_data.csv - Contains the source data used in the tutorial.
+code_downloads.ipynb contains the main code from the tutorial. solutions.ipynb contains sample solutions to the various exercises. sales_data.csv contains the source data used throughout the tutorial.